MrCerealGuy/Stonecraft/games/stonecraft_game/mods/hudbars/README.md

-# HUD bars
+# HUD Bars

 ## Description
-This mod changes the HUD of Minetest.
+This mod changes the HUD of Luanti .
 It replaces the default health and breath symbols by horizontal colored bars with text showing the number.

 Furthermore, it enables other mods to add their own custom bars to the HUD,